MTY Food Group Inc. (MTY) to Issue Quarterly Dividend of $0.28 on August 15th

 MTY Food Group Inc. (TSE:MTY – Get Free Report) declared a quarterly dividend on Friday, August 2nd, TickerTech reports.
-Shareholders of record on Thursday, August 15th will be paid a dividend of 0.28 per share on Thursday, August 15th.
-This represents a $1.12 dividend on an annualized basis and a yield of 2.46%.
-The ex-dividend date is Friday, August 2nd.
+Stockholders of record on Thursday, August 15th will be paid a dividend of 0.28 per share on Thursday, August 15th.
+This represents a $1.12 annualized dividend and a dividend yield of 2.46%.
+The ex-dividend date of this dividend is Friday, August 2nd.

-A number of research analysts have recently commented on MTY shares.
-Acumen Capital reduced their target price on shares of MTY Food Group from C$75.00 to C$65.00 and set a “buy” rating on the stock in a research report on Monday, April 15th.
-National Bankshares boosted their target price on shares of MTY Food Group from C$52.00 to C$53.00 and gave the stock an “outperform” rating in a research report on Friday, July 12th.
-Royal Bank of Canada boosted their target price on shares of MTY Food Group from C$51.00 to C$53.00 in a research report on Friday, July 12th.
-Raymond James dropped their price target on shares of MTY Food Group from C$60.00 to C$55.00 in a research note on Tuesday, April 16th.
-Finally, CIBC dropped their price target on shares of MTY Food Group from C$62.00 to C$53.00 and set an “outperform” rating for the company in a research note on Monday, April 15th.
-Four research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of C$54.29.
+A number of research firms recently weighed in on MTY.
+Acumen Capital lowered their target price on shares of MTY Food Group from C$75.00 to C$65.00 and set a “buy” rating on the stock in a research note on Monday, April 15th.
+CIBC decreased their price target on shares of MTY Food Group from C$62.00 to C$53.00 and set an “outperform” rating on the stock in a research note on Monday, April 15th.
+Raymond James decreased their price target on shares of MTY Food Group from C$60.00 to C$55.00 in a research note on Tuesday, April 16th.
+TD Securities boosted their price target on shares of MTY Food Group from C$49.00 to C$51.00 in a research note on Friday, July 12th.
+Finally, Scotiabank decreased their price target on shares of MTY Food Group from C$55.00 to C$50.00 and set a “sector perform” rating on the stock in a research note on Monday, April 15th.
+Four analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, MTY Food Group presently has a consensus rating of “Hold” and an average target price of C$54.29.

 About MTY Food Group